-Green hot sauce relies on a variety of green chili to bring out its characteristic flavor.
-It’s often a tasty condiment for dips or food bases.
-Interestingly, the sauce can be found around the world from Europe, the Middle East to South America.
+Green hot sauce relies on various green chilis to bring out its flavor.
+It’s a tasty condiment for dips or food bases.
+Interestingly, you can find green hot sauce worldwide.
 Here we’ll cover two popular recipes from Mexico and Yemen.
-Most of the ingredients are grown in the US, so you can avoid foreign exports.
-And, you can benefit from all that spicy goodness sustainably.
+Most of the ingredients are grown in the US, so you can buy somewhat locally and enjoy all that spicy goodness sustainably.

 1. Salsa Verde Recipe

 Our first stop on our green hot sauce tour begins in the Mediterranean and South America.
 It’s a popular recipe in Spain, Italy, and Mexico.
 For this recipe, we’ll be following the Mexican version as this comes with a spicy tang.
 It works great as a dip or red salsa substitute.

 - 8 jalapeño or green chili peppers, sliced

 - Salt and pepper to taste

 - Peel away the tomatillos’ outer skin.
 Rinse the slime from them.